tpage99/wcpartners/src/pages/resources/COVID-19.md

 ### Webster County Library

 With your Webster County Library card you have access to thousands of eBooks and eAudiobooks.
 If you do not have a library card, MoLib2Go has now opened up access to their selections with just your mobile number.
-Learn more here: http://webstercounty.lib.mo.us/download-items/
+Learn more here: http://webstercounty.lib.mo.us/download-items/.
 For more information about MoLib2Go, visit: https://molib2go.overdrive.com/

+Educational resources for teens.
+Learning Express is an interactive learning platform featuring over 1000 practice tests, tutorials, and eBooks relating to important career skills, certifications, and exam prep.
+And it is FREE through the Webster County Library.
+Learn more here: http://webstercounty.lib.mo.us/learning-express/

 ### Other Resources